ricklon/USB-Arduino-Developer-Device/README.md

 The project provides a device that allows for a user configuratble Git hub repositoy to be interacted with via a series buttons, switche, and many other I/O electronics.
 This is very similar to the alias process in Unix.

-You'll be able to press:
+You'll be able to press buttons:

-1.    button: Clone reposity
+1. Clone reposity
-1.    button: Goto Project
+1. Goto Project
 2.    button: Get Changes
 3.    button: Find New
 4.    button: Merge New